maxgfr/insurassistant/README.md

 Secondly, you can run the different part of the application

-To Run the server  :
+To run the server  :
 ```
 cd server && npm install && npm start
 ```